JL-Batt/SpyApp/README.md

 such as live camera rotation.

-For our first time developing a Mobile Application and our first real experience with Java, this turned out pretty well, especially as we ended up scoring full marks for the assignment.
+For our first time developing a Mobile Application and our first real experience with Java, this turned out pretty well - long days, late nights and a LOT of googling...
+It must have paid off, as we ended up scoring full marks for the assignment.

 # Software Requirements
 1. Android Studio